-The recording we made that night premiered at one of the astronauts' events later the same week at the University of Arkansas in Fayetville, AR for an audience of over 2,500.
+The recording we made that night premiered at one of the astronauts' events later the same week at the University of Arkansas in Fayetville, Arkansas for an audience of over 2,500.

-Some of my other favorite modern film scoring composers include Jerry Goldsmith, Hans Zimmer, Mark Isham, Graeme Revell, Randy Newman, Alan Silvestri, Bruce Rowland, Bruce Broughton, Danny Elfman, Basil Poledouris, and of course John Williams.
+Some of my other favorite modern film scoring composers include Jerry Goldsmith, Hans Zimmer, Mark Isham, Graeme Revell, Randy Newman, Alan Silvestri, Bruce Rowland, Bruce Broughton, Gabriel Yared, Danny Elfman, Basil Poledouris, the man behind the music of many popular new films and shows, Bear McCreary, and of course the one who's music is likely best known, John Williams.